marianmeres/fsm/README.md

 `);
 ```

-Comments (`%%`), styling (`classDef`, `class`), notes, directions, and state aliases are gracefully ignored during parsing, extracting only the structural information needed to build the FSM.
+YAML frontmatter, comments (`%%`), styling (`classDef`, `class`), notes, directions, and state aliases are gracefully ignored during parsing, extracting only the structural information needed to build the FSM.

 ## Transitions